unguul/learn/pages/02.background/01.introduction/docs.md

 The problem is that when you're a busy developer with a lot of Real-Life (tm) projects to work on, it's very difficult to set aside time to read a book about technology X - especially when you're not even sure that you really _need_ to learn X!

 UserFrosting has a better idea.
-Instead of learning about these technologies as a purely academic exercise, you'll work on one of _your_ projects, and learn what you need as you go!
+Instead of learning about these technologies as a purely academic exercise, you'll work on one of _your_ projects, and learn what you need as you go.

 ## What exactly will I learn?

 There are three main categories that UserFrosting attempts to cover: software architecture, tools of the trade, and best practices.
-Most of the PHP developers we see in chat or on Stack Overflow are behind in at least one these areas:
+Many PHP developers we meet in [our chatroom](/troubleshooting/getting-help#Chat) or on [Stack Overflow](troubleshooting/getting-help#StackExchange) are behind in at least one these areas:

 ### Software architecture